neilluna/Vagrant-Ubuntu/README.md

 - nodejs
 - Python 2 and pip 2
 - Python 3 and pip 3
-- virtualenv, virtualenvwrappeer, and pipenv (using Python 3)
+- virtualenv, virtualenvwrappeer, and pipenv (using pip 3)
 - AWS CLI (in a pipenv environment using Python 3).
 Optionally, the developer's AWS default configuration and credentials on the host can be replicated on the VM.
 - NVM, NodeJS (installed local using NVM), and NPM
 - Docker